web-servers/jws-operator/README.md

 ## Deploy using OLM

 Make sure you have OLM installed, otherwise install it.
-To build the bundle and deploy the operator do something like the following:
+See https://olm.operatorframework.io/docs/getting-started/ To build the bundle and deploy the operator do something like the following:
 ```bash
 make bundle